timdeschryver/timdeschryver.dev/content/posts/working-with-angular-forms-in-an-enterprise-environment/index.md

 })
 ```

-## Small tips

-- Use `form.setValue()` over `form.patchValue()` - create a form model that represents the form to shorten the feedback loop.
-Get instant errors if your shape doesn’t reflect the form’s shape.
-- Take the time to understand `FormGroup` and `FormArray`, play with them for a bit before using them blindly.

 ## Some of the resources that helped us to tackle this problem

 - [Angular Forms – AngularConnect 2017](https://www.youtube.com/watch?v=CD_t3m2WMM8&) by [Kara Erickson](https://twitter.com/karaforthewin)